Cognigy/Extensions/extensions/microsoft/docs/graph-api.md

 ## Node: Microsoft Teams - Send Channel Message

-This Flow nodes sends an HTML message to a specific Microsoft Teams channel (`channelId`) in a team (`teamId`).
-In order to do so, one needs to add the following permission scope:
+This Flow nodes sends an HTML message to a specific Microsoft Teams channel (`channelId` ([Read More](https://docs.microsoft.com/en-us/graph/api/user-list-joinedteams?view=graph-rest-1.0&tabs=http))) in a team (`teamId` ([Read More](https://docs.microsoft.com/en-us/graph/api/channel-list?view=graph-rest-1.0&tabs=http))).
+In order to do so, one needs to add the following permission scope in the authentication nodes:

 1. ChannelMessage.Send